maeaettae/Flawed-Web-Application/README.md

 4. Fiddler should now have logged your request.
 _NOTE: Fiddler may be unable to log your requests to localhost:8080.
 In this case, you can user for example either `http://localhost:.8080` or `http://{yourmachinename}:8080`._
-5. In Fiddler, go to `Inspectors`-tab.
+5. In Fiddler, choose the newly appeared POST-request
+6. Go to `Inspectors`-tab.
-6. Then, go to `WebForms`-tab.
+7. Then, go to `WebForms`-tab.
-7. You should be able to see your username and password in plain text.
+8. You should be able to see your username and password in plain text.

 ### Where the flaw comes from: